Investment Banking Internships: The Ultimate Guide

 - Main Goal: Win a full-time return offer.
 Even if you decide that you don’t want to work at this bank, you still need an offer so you can use it to win other offers.

-- Secondary Goal: Decide whether or not IB is right for you.
+- Secondary Goal: Decide whether or not investment banking is right for you.
 Since recruiting starts so early, you have to recruit for these internships without even knowing if you want them.
 If, after 2-3 months on the job, you decide that you hate banking and never want to do it, great!
 Mission accomplished.

 - Secondary Goal for Earlier Internships: Build a sequence of work experience you can use to answer the “Walk me through your resume” question for networking and interview purposes.

 Goals #2 and #3 here are self-explanatory, but the first goal about winning a full-time return offer requires more explanation:

 Investment Banking Internship Guide: How to Win a Full-Time Return Offer

 Analysts and Associates who have worked the most closely with the summer interns have significant clout and make suggestions on who should and should not receive offers.